 Vannevar Morgan is a reknowned (or infamous, depending on whom you ask) engineer whose crowning achievement is the construction of a three-kilometer-high bridge spanning the Strait of Gibraltar, linking Spain and Morocco.
-But Morgan's next project, the space elevator (or Orbital Tower), is the most ambitious in human history.
-It seems the only viable location at which to build the Tower is the equatorial island of Taprobane, a fictional analogue of Clarke's adopted home of Sri Lanka.
+But Morgan's next project, the space elevator, or Orbital Tower, is the most ambitious in human history.
+The only viable location to build the Tower is the equatorial island of Taprobane, a fictional analogue of Clarke's adopted home of Sri Lanka.

-On Taprobane there is a mountain, Yakkagala, which, 2000 years ago, housed Taprobane's king, Kalidasa, a parricide who was eventually ousted by his brother but not before completing some remarkable engineering feats of his own.
+On Taprobane there is a mountain, Yakkagala, which, 2000 years ago, housed Taprobane's king, Kalidasa, a parricide who was eventually ousted by his brother but not before completing some remarkable engineering feats.
 Yakkagala held Kalidasa's immense palace, in which he tried to set himself up as a god, adorning the mountain face with incredible enigmatic frescoes of goddesses, and constructing a lush garden with a series of fountains technologically centuries ahead of their time.

 The parallels between Morgan and Kalidasa — both are engineers ahead of their time, who outrage custom by "challenging the gods" — are easy to grasp, but not banal.
-Indeed, the juxtaposition of Morgan's and Kalidasa's stories (occasionally the novel goes back in time) is a canny narrative choice on Clarke's part.
+Indeed, the juxtaposition of Morgan's and Kalidasa's stories is a canny narrative choice on Clarke's part.
 The entire story is written with the grace and economy of prose that is Clarke's calling card.
 A lot of wit spices up the proceedings as well.
-Clarke clearly sees human ambition, even at its most awe-inspiring, as having its amusing side to boot.
+Clarke clearly sees human ambition, even at its most awe-inspiring, as having its amusing side.
 An elevator to space?
 On such wild dreams is humanity's future built.

 Clarke complicates his story somewhat with the unexpected arrival of an alien probe named Starglider, which arrives, Rama-like, communicating openly and changing the world forever before drifting on.
-The idea of unseen aliens giving us a bit of a nudge in our evolutionary path is a theme Clarke first explored in 2001 and Rendezvous with Rama, and it worked much better in those stories.
-Here, Starglider seems a bit tacked on (as if the concept of the Orbital Tower isn't SFnal enough), and Clarke introduces the wholly implausible idea that, simply by virtue of Starglider's testimony that the existence of God is highly unlikely and unnecessary (and found only in a small handful of the hundreds of advanced alien cultures it has discovered), all religion on Earth basically stops.
-Although this might be the atheist's and skeptic's dream scenario, it would simply never happen that way, because the entire psychological drive behind religious belief is the desire to hold that belief, and a religious fundamentalist will hold onto his belief system even if incontrovertible proof his beliefs are wrong is held two inches from his face.
-Faith is an emotional process, not a rational one, and this scenario just isn't believable.
+The idea of unseen aliens giving us a bit of a nudge in our evolutionary path is a theme Clarke famously explored in 2001 and Rendezvous with Rama, and it worked much better in those stories.
+Here, Starglider seems a bit tacked on (as if the concept of the Orbital Tower isn't SFnal enough), and Clarke introduces the wholly improbable idea that, simply by virtue of Starglider's testimony that the existence of God is highly unlikely and unnecessary (and found only in a small handful of the hundreds of advanced alien cultures it has discovered), all religion on Earth basically stops.
+Although this might be the atheist's and skeptic's dream scenario, it would simply never happen that way, because the entire psychological drive behind religious belief is the desire to hold that belief, and a religious fundamentalist will hold onto his belief system even if incontrovertible proof it's all wrong is presented.
+Faith is an emotional process, not a rational one, and the scenario just doesn't ring true.
 What would really happen is that religious fundamentalists would vilify Starglider as an emissary of the devil, sent to lure us to our spiritual doom; conversely, religious liberals would simply shrug the whole thing off and pronounce that God has simply made other provisions for the salvation of these aliens, and/or will reveal Himself to them when He sees fit.
 Starglider's pronouncements, if anything, would lead to a renaissance of religious fervor.
 That alone could make a novel in itself.